 Another city with a lower level is Atlanta, Georgia.
 Its lower level was once a very popular entertainment district in the 1970’s and today is still holding on.
 These cities raised the street level “after the fact,” while Lower Wacker Drive and Lower Michigan Avenue were specifically designed to separate freight traffic and faster traffic from pedestrian level.

 Well that’s all for now, check back later to see if any of your Chicago history questions were researched and answered here.
-We have more answers in the works, and if you came on our Inside the Loop or Good Times Historic Bar walking tours and haven’t seen your question. answered, please let us know by emailing info at chicagodetours dot com.
+We have more answers in the works, and if you came on our Loop Interior Architecture or Historic Chicago Walking Bar Tour walking tours and haven’t seen your question. answered, please let us know by emailing info at chicagodetours dot com.

 –Marianna Foral, Research and Editorial Intern